 What is Agile Marketing?

-Olga defines agile marketing as “the process where a team of marketers works quickly, collaborates together, focuses on smaller goals over larger bets and continuously improves their work based on the feedback they get.”
+In more simple terms, Olga defined agile marketing as “the process where a team of marketers works quickly, collaborates together, focuses on smaller goals over larger bets, and continuously improves their work based on the feedback they get.”

 Agile Marketing vs. Traditional Marketing

-There many kinds of differences between an agile marketing team and a traditional marketing team.
+If you are considering transitioning from traditional to agile marketing, it’s important to understand the difference.
 In their annual report, State of Agile Marketing Report, AgileSherpas defined the two terms as:

 - Traditional: we plan our work in advance using a lot of detail and try to stick as closely as possible to that plan.